Fan Heater for HVAC System ANSYS Fluent CFD Simulation Training

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

-In this project, a fan heater performance and the movement of the heated airflow inside a room is investigated.
+In this project, a fan heater performance and the movement of the heated airflow inside a room is investigated by ANSYS Fluent software.
 The air inside the room passes over a heater placed on one side of the room and a fan is responsible to push the heated air into the room.
 RNG k-epsilon model is exploited to solve turbulent flow equations and the Energy equation is activated to calculate the temperature distribution inside the computational domain.
 It should be noted that the ideal gas equation is opted to capture the changes of the air density due to temperature change.

 Fan Heater Geometry & Mesh

-The geometry of this project is designed in ANSYS design modeler and meshed in ANSYS meshing.
+The geometry of this project is designed in Design Modeler and meshed in ANSYS meshing.
 The mesh type used for this geometry is unstructured and the element number is 207707.